 After bringing together two large legacy healthcare systems into one unified organization, a leading faith-based health system serving the Chicagoland area was focused on building system-wide awareness of its service lines to promote growth.
 But in doing so, the health system had a number of challenges in bringing to market a cohesive messaging structure.
-Movéo was asked to develop unified messaging platforms for a number of priority service lines from heart & vascular and cancer to orthopedics and neurosciences to name a few.
+Movéo was asked to develop unified messaging platforms for a number of priority service lines, from heart & vascular and cancer to orthopedics and neurosciences.

 The initial crucial step in the process was ensuring key clinical leadership for each service line were in alignment on key programs and differentiators to promote that were consistent across the enterprise.
 After conducting a thorough audit of each service line within the legacy systems, members of Movéo’s Consulting and Engagement team as well as its Strategy and Planning team conducted in-depth interviews with key stakeholders.
 This interview process was critical for decision makers to come together to discuss their respective program strengths to promote within each service line’s programs.
 At the same time, an online research audit was conducted to assess competitive claims in the marketplace.